 What is a DOI?

 DOI numbers (Digital Object Identifiers) are unique number combinations assigned to an article.
-With the help of this DOI number the article can always be located.
+With the help of a DOI number the article can always be located and cited.

 The numbers consist of